London Palladium: Post-Parnell

-The 21st Century & the Really Useful Group
+21st century

 In 2000, ownership of the theatre changed once again when Stoll Moss was acquired by Andrew Lloyd Webber's Really Useful Group.
 From 3 May 2000 to 5 January 2002, the Palladium played The King and I starring Elaine Paige and Jason Scott Lee.
-This production was a West End transfer of the hugely successful 1996 Broadway production.
+This production was a West End transfer of the successful 1996 Broadway production.
 Before the opening, the box office had already taken in excess of £7 million in ticket sales.
 This version of the show was a lavish affair, with new dialogue and music added, while the original material was updated.
 During the run, Josie Lawrence played the role of Anna and Paul Nakauchi and Keo Woolford played the role of the King, respectively.
 After the production closed, the famous (but outdated) revolving stage was removed to make way for more modern technology.

-From April 2002 to 4 September 2005, the Palladium played host to a theatrical version of Chitty Chitty Bang Bang with songscore by the Sherman Brothers as a successor to The King & I. Throughout its three and a half year run at the venue, the production starred many celebrities (see below).
-This show proved to be the most successful in the theatre's long history and reunited, 50 years later, the show's choreographer Gillian Lynne, with the theatre in which she had appeared as the Palladium's Star Dancer during the early 50s.
+From April 2002 to 4 September 2005, the Palladium hosted a theatrical version of Chitty Chitty Bang Bang with songscore by the Sherman Brothers as a successor to The King & I, directed by Adrian Noble and choreographed by Gillian Lynne.
+The original cast included Michael Ball, Emma Williams, Anton Rodgers, Nichola McAuliffe, Brian Blessed and Richard O'Brien.
+Throughout its three-and-a-half-year run at the venue, the production starred many celebrities.
+This show proved to be the most successful in the theatre's long history and reunited, 50 years later, the show's choreographer Gillian Lynne, with the theatre in which she had appeared as the Palladium's Star Dancer during the early 1950s.

 On 1 November 2004 and 22 November singer-songwriter Jackson Browne performed two concerts during his solo acoustic tour.
 For Christmas 2005–06, the venue staged Bill Kenwright's production of Scrooge – The Musical which closed on 14 January 2006.
 The show starred Tommy Steele, making a return to the Palladium.
 From February 2006, the theatre played host to a new musical production entitled Sinatra At The London Palladium, which featured a live band, large screen projections and dancers performing Frank Sinatra's greatest hits.